playframework/playframework/documentation/manual/working/javaGuide/main/ws/JavaWS.md

 ### Request with cookie

-You can specify cookies for a request.
+You can specify cookies for a request, using `WSCookieBuilder`:

 @[ws-cookie](code/javaguide/ws/JavaWS.java)